Gastroenterology Fellowship Curriculum

 AGH/WPH Inpatient Consult Floor - All inpatient or emergency room consults received will be evaluated and consultative opinion rendered.
 Daily attending teaching rounds will be made.
 The team will generally consist of three fellows (a combination of two 1st and one 2nd year fellows).

 AGH Hepatology - The fellow will see all inpatient hepatology consults, including liver transplant issues, under the supervision of the faculty hepatologist.
-Attendance at the weekly Liver Transplant clinic is required.
+Attendance at the weekly Liver Transplant selection committee meeting is required.

 AGH/WPH GI Lab - The fellow will be responsible for performing all scheduled GI lab endoscopic procedures, both inpatient and outpatient.

-Nutrition - The fellow will be exposed to the management of inpatient and outpatient nutritional issues under the direction of medical nutritionist, Dr. Vazquez.
+Nutrition - The fellow will be exposed to the management of inpatient and outpatient nutritional issues under the direction of medical nutritionist, Dr. langhals-Totino.

-Research - All fellows must complete two scholarly projects prior to the completion of their three year training.
+Research - All fellows must complete two scholarly projects and a quality improvement activity prior to the completion of their three year training.

 Pathology Elective - Fellows will participate in daily reviews of gross and microscopic pathology specimens with the Pathology attending physician.